tapeshchavle/cicd/README.md

 1. Go to your GitHub repository
 2. Navigate to Actions tab
 3. Enable GitHub Actions if not already enabled
-4. The workflow will automatically run on push to main branch
+4. The workflow will automatically run on push to master branch

 ## CI/CD Pipeline